-It is most preferred and succesful procedure.
-It involves osteotomy through the fusion mass and fixation with transcutaneous pins
+It is the most preferred and successful procedure.
+It involves osteotomy, rotational correction, and fixation with transcutaneous pins.

 In case of unilateral deformity, the affected forearm is placed in neutral rotation.
 In bilateral deformities, one side is placed in 20-30 degrees of pronation and the other, in 20-30 degrees of supination.

-Overall, surgical treatment has high failure rates.
+Overall, surgical treatment of congenital radioulnar synostosis has high failure rates.
 The use of postoperative indomethacin or low-dose limited field irradiation within the first 5 days after surgery has been shown to be effective in limiting the recurrence.